 Wren received a Pushcart Prize nomination for his poem Cherry Drop.
 For his short story Home, Wren was named an international finalist in the Jane Austen Writing Contest.

-As a proud member of Contemporary Romance Writers, Wren serves as the elected VP of Programs.
-He is also an active member of Disney's D23, the International Screenwriters' Association (ISA), and the Romance Writers of America, who presented him with a Volunteer Service Award.
+He is a proud member of Romance Writers of America, who presented him with a Volunteer Service Award.

 He lives in Sacramento, California.